Respond • Recover • Prevent

 Do these steps as soon as possible.

-• Stop all communication immediately.
+• Stop communication immediately.

 Investment & Cryptocurrency Scams